liaorongfan/DeepPersonality/datasets/README.md

 # Datasets
-This file describes the data pre-procession and preparation for training.
+This file describes the data pre-processing and preparation for training.
 ## ChaLearn 2016 First Impression Dataset
 ### Data Pre-processing
 That dataset contains 10, 000 video clips which are seperated into train, valid and test splits.
 There are 6000, 2000 and 2000 clips in train, valid and test split respectively.
 For each video clip, we extract all frames in it into a directory with the same name as the video, and then extract face images from those full frames.
-The extracted face images also organized in corresponding directories, show as **ChaLearn 2016 Data Structure**
+The extracted face images also organized in corresponding directories, shown as **ChaLearn 2016 Data Structure**

-For quick start and demo, we provide a [tiny Chalearn 2016 dataset](https://drive.google.com/file/d/1S87nJFLz9ygzw2Ep_rJUXzzWFfdz15an/view?usp=sharing) containing 100 videos within which 60 for training, 20 for validation and 20 for test.
+Following, We will demonstrate the pre-processing procedure by a [tiny Chalearn 2016 dataset](https://drive.google.com/file/d/1S87nJFLz9ygzw2Ep_rJUXzzWFfdz15an/view?usp=sharing) containing 100 videos within which 60 for training, 20 for validation and 20 for test.

 ### ChaLearn 2016 Data Structure